HUBioDataLab/DrugGEN/README.md

 ### Bioactivity Data

-The target-specific dataset enables the model to learn the characteristics of molecules that interact with the selected protein target:
+The target-specific dataset enables the model to learn the characteristics of molecules that interact with the selected protein targets:

 - **Target**: Human AKT1 protein (CHEMBL4282)
 - **Sources**: